-\GHGs as $CO_2$ Equivalent; combined domestic dry-bulk and tanker fleet
+GHGs as CO2 Equivalent; combined domestic dry-bulk and tanker fleet

 As shown above, annual total GHG emissions for the domestic fleet have declined over the last decade.
 Absolute emissions are directly related to the number of ships operating within a given year, but are also influenced by vessel efficiency.
-The number of owned or managed ships in our domestic fleet is down 28% since 2008 while total emissions have declined by 45%.
+The number of owned or managed ships in our domestic fleet is 28% lower than in 2008 while total emissions have declined by 45%.
+Newer more efficient vessels are able to carry more cargo while consuming less fuel, resulting in an overall reduction in GHGs emitted.